navilan/navilan.in/web/navilan.in/site/en/writings/2025/2025-01-16-intellectual-india.md

 ## The dark ages

 Dark ages are unavoidable.
 They are a part of every intellectual and industrious civilization.
 They are also fantastic teachers.
-By gaining a good understanding of the onset, extension and eradication of every dark age, we can avoid the pitfalls that may lead us to another or recover from one we are in.
-History rhymes and occasionally repeats.
+By gaining a good understanding of the onset, extension and eradication of every dark age, we can avoid the pitfalls that may lead us to another or recover from the one we are in.
+History always rhymes and occasionally repeats.

 One of the puzzling pieces of this land is how The East India Company with only a handful of soldiers was able to hire the natives, pit them against each other and use them to capture their own land.
 How could a land of such intellectual superiority fall into such disorder?